News > Events

-George Megalogenis has thirty years' experience in the media, including over a decade in the federal parliamentary press gallery.
-His book The Australian Moment won the 2013 Prime Minister's Literary Award for Non-fiction and the 2012 Walkley Award for Non-fiction, and formed the basis for the ABC documentary series Making Australia Great.
-His most recent book is Australia's Second Chance and he is also author of Faultlines, The Longest Decade …
+George Megalogenis has thirty-five years’ experience in the media, including over a decade in the federal parliamentary press gallery.
+His book The Australian Moment won the 2013 Prime Minister’s Literary Award for Non-fiction and the 2012 Walkley Book Award, and formed the basis for the ABC documentary series Making Australia Great.
+His other books include Australia’s Second Chance, The Football Solution, Faultlines, The Longest Decade …

 More about George Megalogenis

-Dr Anita Heiss is the author of non-fiction, historical fiction, commercial women's fiction, poetry, social commentary and travel articles.
+Dr Anita Heiss AM is the author of non-fiction, historical fiction, commercial women's fiction, poetry, social commentary and travel articles.
 She is a Lifetime Ambassador of the Indigenous Literacy Foundation and a proud member of the Wiradjuri nation of central NSW.
 Anita was a finalist in the 2012 Human Rights Awards and the 2013 Australian of the Year Awards.
+In 2022 she was awarded an Order of Australia Medal.
 She lives in Brisbane.